 I had to make sure by trying Seventh Generation products on my own, starting with their detergent.

-What I really like about the Seventh Generation Free Clear natural laundry detergent is it doesn’t contain any dyes or scents, so people like me who have very sensitive skin can use it just fine.
+What I like about the Seventh Generation Free Clear natural laundry detergent is it doesn’t contain any dyes or scents, so people like me who have very sensitive skin can use it just fine.

 And since my baby has sensitive skin as well, I use this stuff to wash her cloth diapers all the time.